How to Create a Star Method Resume (Examples + Template)

 STAR acronym meaning

-Again, this framework is most frequently used in job interviews—especially when answering behavioral interview questions (those “Tell me about a time when…” questions that all job seekers dread) or achievement-driven questions like, “What are you most proud of?
+Again, this framework is most frequently used in job interviews—especially when answering behavioral interview questions (think those “Tell me about a time when…” questions), but it's just as effective for writing your resume.

-But this approach can be equally useful for transforming your resume bullet points from flat and generic to clear and impactful.
+The STAR method can transform your resume bullet points from flat and generic to clear and impactful.

 For example, take a look at how using the STAR method transforms this single bullet point: